rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/selinux/index.md

 ---
-title: Enabling SELinux For Rancher
+title: Using Rancher with SELinux Enabled
 layout: rancher-default-v1.6
 version: v1.6
 lang: en
 ---

-## Enabling SELinux for Rancher - RHEL/CentOS
+## Using Rancher with SELinux enabled - RHEL/CentOS
 ---

 _Available for Rancher 1.6+_